 Will your self-managed fund outperform your current fund?

-Super funds use professional managers to invest your super
+Super funds use highly skilled professional managers to invest

 Have you considered the costs?

-These costs will cut into your retirement savings.
+are currently paying.
+These costs cut into your retirement

 Will you lose valued benefits?